Text Size UP -- Text Size DOWN Print This Page

 In recent years, Sue acted as an adjunct computer instructor at Creighton University, and trained in specialized computer applications for CompUSA.
 At SeniorTech 2000, she was a featured speaker offering ideas on Connecting Seniors to the Internet.
 Sue was also a keynote speaker at the Nebraska Society for Healthcare Marketing and Public Relations conference, presenting ideas on Internet marketing and Web page design.

-Sue has her Masters degree in Computers in Education and will finish another Masters Degree in Mathematics in August of 2011.
+Sue has her Masters degree in Computers in Education and another Masters Degree in Mathematics.
 But she still attributes a large part of her educational knowledge to her ten years as a teacher for the Omaha Public Schools, her twelve years of teaching at the college level, and fourteen years of work with senior students at the SHF computer labs.